Nationality checking service

 - Each adult applicant - £70

 A child is a person under 18 years of age for fee basis.
 All fees include VAT.

 Applicants must check their own eligibility against the government guidelines before completing an application form.
-Norfolk County Council does not check this for you as part of this service.
+We do not check this for you as part of this service.

 We cannot and do not guarantee as part of this service that your application will be successful.

 The service we provide is only to check, as far as we are able to do, that your application is complete and accurate.
 We also cannot guarantee the time your application will take to be processed by the Home Office.

 Norfolk County Council offers a nationality checking service of paper application forms only.